xpack-dev-tools/wine-xpack/README.md

 # The xPack WineHQ

-A standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of WineHQ, intended for reproducible builds.
+A standalone GNU/Linux binary distribution of WineHQ, intended for reproducible builds.

 ## Project documentation